 The usual arguments about internet anonymity and the horrible deformities it breeds in human interaction all apply here, and there's much to be said of the young age and unformed personalities of the people perpetrating the worst of it, but even older, more experienced art aficionados aren't immune to the fervor for purity in art.
 There seems to be a much deeper affection in these circles for corporate art -- for the Marvel cinematic universe and its bland, calculated inoffensiveness, say -- than there is for art made by artists.
 Movies like Wonder Woman and Captain America: Civil War are evaluated with a generosity of spirit that borders on delusion, cults of enthusiastic acclaim forming around actress Gal Gadot's onscreen thigh jiggle and the "subtle homo-eroticism" of Thor: Ragnarok.

 Corporate art exists to please.
 It exists to reaffirm the status quo and to build affection for and loyalty to corporations.
 From the callous Islamophobia of the Iron Man movies to the US Air Force and CIA-approved wokeness of Captain Marvel and Black Panther, the whole enterprise is bent on saying as little as possible while looking as socially conscious as it can.
 Fandom's fixation on finding gay themes and subtext in these blockbuster juggernauts was more understandable when independent gay art was harder to find, but today you don't even have to brave a convention-- you can dig it up with a quick search on Etsy or Gumroad.
-When independent artists release material featuring actual deviant sexuality, though -- from gay content to incest -- the reaction from these same people is overwhelmingly prudish.
+When independent artists release material featuring actual deviant sexuality though (author's note: due to repeated misunderstandings I feel compelled to clarify here that I mean "deviant" from a mainstream cultural viewpoint) -- from gay content to incest -- the reaction from these same people is overwhelmingly prudish.
 There is little to no desire among them to interact with adult work created by adult gay and trans artists.
 That art -- small art, created for personal reasons -- is too dangerous to touch, too full of moral imperfections and frightening images.

 But what's left in art once you scour away the things that make you uncomfortable?
 What's left for the people who make their living and/or maintain their sanity by approaching our own suffering from a place of skill, assurance, and safety?
 What's left for readers and viewers trying to grow as people, to find empathy for those they've been taught to despise, to understand their own sexual shame and fear?
 What's left for people struggling with the isolation of abuse who have no support and no words to help them name it?
 Art is the lifeblood of human connection and introspection.
 It is the foremost way in which we can confront our own weaknesses and failings.
 Sanitized and focused solely on the comfort and entertainment of its audience, it's no more meaningful than a halfhearted handjob from an indifferent lover.